Isle of Wight Cat Beats Thousands In Black Cat Competition

 An Isle of Wight cat has been voted runner-up in a competition for National Black Cat Day.

-Scroll down for video
+Scroll down to hear interview

 Bagheera, a jet-black cat from the Isle of Wight, is one of seven feline faces in the competition run by Cats Protection as part of the charity’s National Black Cat Day (held annually on 27 October).